 In addition to the Nerf guns, we had plenty of ammo ready…

 Along with a gear bag for all of the party attendees.
 I found these blue sacks at the Dollar Tree and then used a Sharpie to personalize them.
 These bags served as their party favors and were filled with the ultimate Nerf Battle party necessity….

 Each boy at the party got their very own Nerf vest, wrist band, goggles, loads of darts and a bandanna.
 I found the kits on Amazon and it honestly “MADE” the party.
 They were a huge hit and it killed two birds with one stone since this was the party favor too.
 I shopped around and found that these kits for $8.99 a piece were by far the best value and the quality was just fine.
-The blue sacks were perfect because they could put everything in them while they were here including all of the Nerf gear, their Nerf guns that they brought and their shirts when they got too hot.
+The blue sacks were perfect because they could put everything in them while they were here.
+The bags stores all of the Nerf gear, their Nerf guns that they brought and their shirts when they got too hot.